 finish line.
 Buttles Avenue and Park Street borders Goodale Park, another historic park in

-Celebration Village: Featuring the Columbus Marathon store, a medal engraver and
+Celebration Village: Featuring the Columbus Marathon store, PR Gong presented by White Castle, and more.

-entertainment and more.
-NOTE: there will also be an Information Booth on Spring Street and McConnell Blvd. as you enter Celebration Village folks there will be able to handle questions ranging from how to track your athlete to how to get back to your hotel.
+NOTE: There will also be an Information Booth on Spring Street and McConnell Blvd. as you enter Celebration Village.

 The Road Beyond